-Has an unexpected situation, like the current COVID-19 crisis, derailed your ability to navigate your life, your career, or participate in therapy?
+Has an unexpected situation, like the current COVID-19 crisis, derailed your ability to navigate your life or career or participate in mental health support or therapy?

 Do you find yourself stuck and unsure how to navigate your life with the current “social distancing” and the uncertainty it brings?
 Perhaps the present global health crisis is affecting your emotional wellbeing, creativity, or reducing the opportunities to be productive or to perform.
 You may not know what will happen next or how to keep pursuing your life or passion in such uncertain times.

 For all of us, dealing with this pandemic and its impact is very new, and there are a lot of unknowns we haven’t had to face before.
 Maybe you’re feeling isolated or frustrated with yourself.
 And while you think that you’re capable of navigating the stress of the present situation, you still find yourself disconnected from your life or creative energy.